Chiropractic Treatment for Herniated Discs

 What is a herniated disc?

-Discs are the cushion like material found between the bones of the back.
-Together they make up the spinal column which provides mobility and function to the human body.
+Discs are the cushion-like material found between the bones of the back.
+Together they make up the spinal column, providing mobility and function to the human body.
 The spinal column also protects the web of nerves that travel down the back and throughout the body to vital organs.
-A bulging or herniated disc happens when the discs are injured through a trauma or degeneration.
+A bulging or herniated disc happens when the discs are injured through trauma or degeneration.
 Injuries to the disc can cause the disc to bulge or burst.
-Pain will be felt in the area controlled by the nerve and the areas or organs that the nerve serves.
-Most disc injuries do not require surgery and can be treated with conservative chiropractic and/or physical therapy.
+Pain will be felt in the area controlled by the nerve and the areas or organs the nerve serves.
+Most disc injuries do not require surgery and can be treated with conservative chiropractic and physical therapy.

 For Relief Today: Call (813) 926-9500

-Depending on the severity of symptoms of the possible disc injury a MRI may be ordered to get a clear understanding type and position of the disc injury.
+Depending on the severity of symptoms of the injury, a MRI may be ordered to get a clear understanding type and position of the disc injury.